yxwzaxns/recorder/src/phpmyadmin/doc/html/_sources/faq.txt

 you specify otherwise.
 You can also select the maximum number of rows you want to be displayed in the plot by specifing it in the 'Max rows to plot' field.
 Once you have decided over your criteria, click 'Go' to display the plot.

 After the plot is generated, you can use the mousewheel to zoom in and out of the plot.
 In addition, panning feature is enabled to navigate through the plot.
-You can zoom-in to a certain level of detail and use panning to locate your area of interest.
+You can zoom-in to a certail level of detail and use panning to locate your area of interest.
 Clicking on a point opens a dialogue box, displaying field values of the data row represented by the point.
 You can edit the values if required and click on submit to issue an update query.
 Basic